patrickfnielsen/vscode-git-tag-push/README.md

 # Git: Tag & Push
 ## Features
-A simple extension to create a git tag and push it afterwards.
+- A simple extension to create a git tag and push it afterwards.

-You can find the command under "Git: Tag & Push", it will ask for the version tag and a optional message.

-**Optional:**

-If the tag follows SemVer, it can automatically increment the patch number.

-If its not able to find a SemVer, the latest tag will be suggested.
+- Can automatically increment SemVer patch number (disabled by default)
+- Can suggest latests tag

+&nbsp;

 ## Settings
 The following settings exists to control the behavior of tag handling:

-**git-tag-push.behavior.incrementSemVer**

-**git-tag-push.behavior.suggestLatestTag**
+*git-tag-push.behavior.incrementSemVer* - If enabled it will automatically try and increment the patch number (requires the tag to be SemVer compliant).

+*git-tag-push.behavior.suggestLatestTag* - If enabled it will suggest the last tag as the default value, disabling this also disables SemVer increments.

+&nbsp;

 ## Release Notes
 ## 1.0.4 - 28/09/2020